 a) Exclusion Framework

-The Sub-Fund will also consider other sustainability and/or ESG-related attributes of companies when choosing whether to invest.
+The Sub-Fund will also consider other sustainability and/or ESG-related attributes of companies when choosing whether to invest except for cash and cash equivalents or derivatives, subject to data availability.
 These attributes may include, but are not limited to, a company’s performance on and management of certain environmental factors, such as natural resource use, social factors such as labour standards and diversity considerations, and governance factors such as board composition and business ethics.
 This forms a material part of the Sub-Fund’s DNSH test.

 The exclusionary framework explained is aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organization on Fundamental Principles and Rights at Work and the International Bill of Human Rights.